SpiceWire/LED-Stairwell-Steps-Arduino/README.md

 I placed LED strips under the corner molding on the stairwell landing and incorporated these as steps into the sequence of lighting.

+The Arduino library ShiftPWM by elcojacobs is flexible and offers many features beyond what this project needs.

 ## LEDs under corner molding, PIR sensor inside breath mint container:
 ![PIR and LEDs on landing](/images/landing.JPG)